-Reviewed: 19th April 2017
+Reviewed: 11th April 2019

 Corporation tax late filing penalties are applied when companies fail to file their Company Tax Return by the official deadline.
 Even if it is only one day late, you will receive a fine of £100 from HMRC.
 Penalties then increase over time, and can damage your company’s reputation with HMRC.
 If the situation is not well-managed, it can even cause your business to fail.

 So what penalties do you face for late filing, and what can you do to bring the situation back under control if you have already fallen behind?

 If you have missed the deadline three consecutive times, the financial penalties increase to £500 each for filing your tax return one day late and three months late, and the 10% surcharge applies to any unpaid tax after 6 months and 12 months.

-If the payment deadline has passed, you need to contact HMRC as soon as possible, otherwise they may take legal action against your company.
+If the payment deadline has passed, you need to contact HMRC as soon as possible otherwise they may take legal action against your company.
 You will be asked about various aspects of your company, including its level of assets and liabilities, income and expenditure, to help them decide whether or not you can pay straight away.

 If they feel that your company cannot pay the arrears straight away, but that given a little more time you can meet your liability for corporation tax, you may be able to negotiate a Time to Pay arrangement.

 This is an instalment plan that generally lasts around six months, but can be shorter or longer in duration depending on each company’s circumstances.
 When negotiating the terms of a Time to Pay arrangement, it is crucial to ensure that you can afford the instalments for the whole term.